hbkworld/open-api-tutorials/tutorials/streaming_single_module.md

 The next step is to configure the measurement.
 This is where we select the input channels to include, the desired bandwidth, filter settings, conditioning setup, etc.

-To simplify the configuration task, clients can request a default setup, make modifications to the setup, and submit it back to the module.
+To simplify the configuration task, clients can request a *default setup*, make modifications to the setup, and submit it back to the module.
 Using the default setup as a starting point saves client software from having to build a setup structure from scratch.
 The default setup always enables all input channels and selects the highest supported bandwidth.

-In our case, we set the `destination` on each channel to request that data be streamed rather than recorded to an SD card in the module.
+In our case, we set the `destination` on each channel to request that data be streamed on the network rather than recorded to an SD card in the module.

 Also, if any transducers were detected, we attach the transducer information to the input channel, and configure CCLD and polarisation voltage based on the data returned by the API.
 Note that the `requiresCcld` and `requires200V` fields associated with each detected transducer are only suggestions.
 See [Transducer Detection and Setup](programmers_toolbox.md) for more information.